Availability of Materials for Public Use

 Use of Personal Copying and Recording Equipment

 Researchers are not allowed to eat, drink, or smoke in the reading room.
+Cell phones must be set to "Silent" and be used only outside the reading room.
 Loud talking or other activity which may disturb other researchers is also prohibited.

 Researchers cannot bring animals into the reading room.
 Guide dogs for visually impaired persons are exempted from this regulation.